dreamportdev/Osdev-Notes/Scheduling/TasksAndThreads.md

 ### Exiting the thread

-After the thread finish its execution, we need a way to make it exit gracefully (otherwise it start to run into grabage omst likely...) so there are two possible scenarios:
+After the thread finish its execution, we need a way to make it exit gracefully (otherwise it start to run into garbage most likely...) so there are two possible scenarios:

 * The programmer has called a thread_exit function so in this case we are fine
 * The programmer didn't called the function and the thread has terminated finished the execution of the function, at this point if it will not be stopped it will run into garbage.